- 1. Adjust your income during your working life

 The more tax you have to pay on your personal income, and other investments, the less money is available to invest for your financial future.
 Tax-friendly investments such as superannuation can help Australians reach their financial goals faster because, depending on your income, less money is snuffled up by the taxman.
-Although super’s reputation may be slightly tarnished due to the shenanigans of some of the service providers, super remains a concessionally taxed investment vehicle (see SuperGuide articles Australian income tax rates for 2018/2019 and 2017/2018 years (and earlier years) and Super for beginners, part 17: Four must-knows about super’s tax rules).
+Although super’s reputation may be slightly tarnished due to the shenanigans of some of the service providers, super remains a concessionally taxed investment vehicle (see SuperGuide articles Income tax: Australian tax brackets and rates (2018/2019 and previous years) and Super for beginners, part 17: Four must-knows about super’s tax rules).

 If you’re accustomed to using tax-minimisation strategies to reduce tax and boost savings, then super, or other tax-effective strategies such as negatively gearing an investment property are possible strategies.
 In terms of super, the higher your income, the more likely that you will choose to make before-tax (concessional) super contributions, rather than after-tax (non-concessional) contributions, because you can save thousands of dollars in tax this way.
-Note that higher-income earners pay more tax on super contributions (see SuperGuide article Double contributions tax for more high-income earners).
+Note that higher-income earners pay more tax on super contributions (see SuperGuide article How the Division 293 tax works: Super surcharge for high earners).

-Remember, most retirees can expect to pay no tax in retirement if their savings are in the super system (see SuperGuide articles Tax-free super for over-60s, except for some and No tax in retirement because you SAPTO).
+Remember, most retirees can expect to pay no tax in retirement if their savings are in the super system (see SuperGuide articles Tax-free super for over-60s, except for some and How does SAPTO work?
+(Senior Australians and Pensioners Tax Offset)).

 3. Review your level of super contributions — one-off or regular contributions